 The most professional and rigorous internship program in the nation, requiring 400 hours for majors at media and advertising outlets in addition to year-round apprenticeships at Meredith Corporation at such magazines as Better Homes and Gardens (circulation 40 million).

-An active alumni base—60% of which donate to the School—with benefactors sponsoring signature events such as the Chamberlin Lecture in the Fall and First Amendment Day in the Spring, networking with graduates so that more than 95% find jobs within six months of graduation.
+An active alumni base—60% of which donate to the School—with benefactors sponsoring signature events such as the Chamberlin Lecture in the Fall and First Amendment Day in the Spring.
+The Greenlee Alumni and Friends group also fosters networking opportunities with graduates so that more than 95% find jobs within six months of graduation.